ams-engineering/wp-events-free/README.md

 2. Search for “WP Events”
 3. Install and Activate WP Events from your Plugins page
 4. You\'re done!
+5. Don't forget to configure plugin settings to customize it your needs before starting to use it.

 = Install WP Events Manually =